Brd0003/matterbridge-home-assistant-addon/README.md

 If you were using a dev version of plugin, you need to reinstall the dev version manually.

+## Home Assistant restart and reboot

+A simple restart of Home Assistant doesn't change the Matterbridge version.

+A full reboot (or a power outage) has the effect that the original add-on image is loaded with the Matterbridge version it was originally built with.
+So it can be an old version.
+In this case rebuild the add-on to get the latest verrsions of Matterbridge and plugins.

 ## How to configure the mdns

 Since Home Assistant exposes a lot of interfaces to the containers, is better to set the matter mdns interface in the Matterbridge Settings page.